 Councilmember Neal Black was elected to Position 5 on the Kirkland City Council in November 2019.

-Councilmember Black is a long-time resident of Kirkland having lived in the Lakeview neighborhood, the Everest neighborhood, and now the Central Houghton neighborhood.
+Councilmember Black has been a resident of Kirkland for over 23 years, having lived in the Lakeview neighborhood, the Everest neighborhood, and now the Central Houghton neighborhood.
 For 10 years, he was a fixture at Everest Park where he coached Kirkland American Little League baseball.

 Councilmember Black has a Bachelor of Science degree in Civil Engineering from Stanford University and a Juris Doctor degree from Georgetown University.
 He and his brother were the first in their family to attend a 4-year college.
 He is a licensed member of the bar in Washington and Oregon.
 He has taught intellectual property and business law courses at the University of Washington School of Law (2009-2016), Seattle University School of Law (2008), and the Seattle University Albers School of Business and Economics (2007), as an adjunct professor and part-time lecturer.